 - xv.
 Amortisation and impairment of intangible assets player registrations or costs of acquiring player registrations - xvi.
 Profit/loss on disposal of intangible assets player registrations or income from the disposal of player registrations - xvii.
-Total net result from player transfers xviii. profit/loss on disposal of tangible fixed assets xix. finance income and expense xx. non-operating income/expense xxi. tax income/expense xxii. profit or loss after taxation
+Other transfer income/expenses - xviii.
+Total net result from player transfers (the sum of XIV XVII)